pierogis/mmpx-rs/README.md

 # mmpx-rs

-This is a Rust implementation of the
+This is a Rust version of the
 [MMPX image magnifying algorithm](https://casual-effects.com/research/McGuire2021PixelArt/index.html) as presented by Morgan McGuire and Mara Gagiu.

-All rights to this algorithm belong to the authors.
+All rights to this algorithm belong to the authors, and their choice of the MIT license applies to this implementation as well (see LICENSE.md).

 ## algorithm